influxdata/amazon-cloud-formation-influxdb-enterprise/README.md

 Next run either the `deploy-multi-az.sh` and `deploy-single-az.sh` script to call an AWS CLI command to start a cluster.
-The scripts are build only to deploy BYOL templates so a license key much be passed in as an environment variable.
+The scripts are build only to deploy BYOL templates so a license key must be passed in as an environment variable.

 ```sh
 export LICENSE_KEY=a1b2c3d4-xxxx-xxxx-xxxx-xxxxxxxxxxxx